mnchabeleng/camagru/README.md

 ### Objectives

-* Your web application must produce no errors, no warning or log line in any console,server side and client side.
-Nonetheless, due to the lack of HTTPS, any error relatedtogetUserMedia()are tolerated.
+* Your web application must produce no errors, no warning or log line in any console, server side and client side.
+Nonetheless, due to the lack of HTTPS, any error related to getUserMedia() are tolerated.
 * You must use ony PHP language to create your server-side application, with just the standard library.
 * Client-side, your pages must use HTML, CSS and JavaScript.
 * Every framework, micro-framework or library that you don’t create are totally forbidden, except for CSS frameworks that doesn’t need forbidden JavaScript.